fstubner/npm-run-mcp-server/README.md

 ### As an MCP Server

 Add this server to your MCP host configuration.
-It uses stdio and dynamically exposes each script from the closest `package.json` (walking up from `process.cwd()`).
+It uses stdio and automatically detects your project's `package.json` using workspace environment variables or by walking up from the current working directory.

+**Key Features:**
+- **Automatic Workspace Detection**: Works seamlessly across different projects without configuration changes
+- **Smart Tool Names**: Script names with colons (like `install:discord`) are automatically converted to valid tool names (`install_discord`)
+- **Rich Descriptions**: Each tool includes the actual script command in its description
+- **Package Manager Detection**: Automatically detects npm, pnpm, yarn, or bun
-The tool names match your script names.
-Each tool accepts an optional `args` string that is appended after `--` when running the script.
-The server detects your package manager (npm, pnpm, yarn, bun).
+- **Optional Arguments**: Each tool accepts an optional `args` string that is appended after `--` when running the script

 ### As a CLI Tool